myesn/awesome/README.md

 *   [Yqnn/svg-path-editor](https://github.com/Yqnn/svg-path-editor) - Online editor to create and manipulate SVG paths
 *   [glideapps/glide-data-grid](https://github.com/glideapps/glide-data-grid) - 🦝 Glide Data Grid is a no compromise, outrageously react fast data grid with rich rendering, first class accessibility, and full TypeScript support.
 *   [lensapp/lens](https://github.com/lensapp/lens) - Lens - The way the world runs Kubernetes
-*   [payloadcms/payload](https://github.com/payloadcms/payload) - The React + TypeScript CMS.
-Payload is a free and open-source Headless CMS and Application Framework built with TypeScript, Node.js, React, and MongoDB.
+*   [payloadcms/payload](https://github.com/payloadcms/payload) - Built with React + TypeScript, Payload is a free and open-source Headless CMS. \[✩Star] if you support our work!
 *   [timc1/kbar](https://github.com/timc1/kbar) - fast, portable, and extensible cmd+k interface for your site
 *   [fregante/text-field-edit](https://github.com/fregante/text-field-edit) - Insert text in a \<textarea> and \<input> (supports Firefox and Undo)
 *   [formkit/auto-animate](https://github.com/formkit/auto-animate) - A zero-config, drop-in animation utility that adds smooth transitions to your web app.
 You can use it with React, Vue, or any other JavaScript application.